 The fire may not be more than 0.9 meters (36 inches) in diameter.

 Water sources for dousing (putting out) the fire

 Of course, there is a large amount of water out in the ocean or in the bay adjacent to any of the beaches at which fires are permitted.
 But, given that it may not be safe to retrieve water from the ocean due to large surf, be sure to obtain and bring along plenty of water (potentially several gallons worth) before you arrive at the beach.
 There are water faucets at the base of the outdoor showers at Drakes, Limantour, and North beaches; however, there have been occasions during which water was unavailable due to pipeline breaks, pump failures, etc.

-Charcoal fires are allowed in the Bear Valley and Drakes Beach picnic areas and the backcountry campgrounds in the grills provided.
+Charcoal fires are allowed in the Bear Valley and Drakes Beach picnic areas in the grills provided.
 Visitors may also have charcoal fires in their own self-contained barbecue grills.
 Completely extinguish the briquettes and pack out the ash and charcoal.
-Visitors planning to cook food over a beach fire or barbecue should come prepared with an alternative means (i.e., self-contained gas stove) of cooking in the event of high, very high, or extreme fire danger.
+Visitors planning to cook food over barbecue briquettes should come prepared with an alternative means (i.e., self-contained gas stove) of cooking in the event of very high or extreme fire danger.
 Call 415-464-5100 x2 x1 or stop by the Bear Valley Visitor Center to learn what the day's fire danger level is.